alegrey91/r0x/README.md

 where `$1` is the **ip address**, and `$2` the **port number**, both passed by **r0x** as script arguments.

+Remember to check if the commands you are using are available into the `Dockerfile`.
+If not, plase add the right package to make it available into the **r0x** container.

 ## Scope